K1DV5/docal/README.md

 evaluated as normal in the script so that the value of the variable can be reused as always, but when they appear in the document, they are displayed as equation blocks that can have up to three steps (that show the procedures).
-If it is a simple assignment, like `x = 10`, they appear only having a single step, because there is no procedure to show.
+- If it is a simple assignment, like `x = 10`, they appear only having a single step, because there is no procedure to show.
-If the assignment contains something to be evaluated but no variable reference like `x = 10 + 5 / 2` or if it contains a single variable reference like `x = x_prime` then the procedure will have only two steps, first the equation and second the results.
-If the equation has both things to be evaluated and variable references, like `x = 5*x_prime + 10` then it will have three steps: the equation itself, the equation with variable references substituted by their values, and the result.
+- If the assignment contains something to be evaluated but no variable reference like `x = 10 + 5 / 2` or if it contains a single variable reference like `x = x_prime` then the procedure will have only two steps, first the equation and second the results.
+- If the equation has both things to be evaluated and variable references, like `x = 5*x_prime + 10` then it will have three steps: the equation itself, the equation with variable references substituted by their values, and the result.

 These equations can be customized using comments at their ends (see below).

 ##### Comments after equations (assignments)

 These comments are taken to be customization options for the equations.
 Multiple options can be separated by commas.

-The first option is units. if you write something that looks like a unit (names or expressions of names) like `N/m**2` they are correctly displayed as units next to the result and whenever that variable is referenced, next to its value.
-The next option is the display type of the steps.
-If the option is a single dollar sign, the equation will be inline and if it has more than a single step, the steps appear next to each other.
-If it is double dollar signs, the equation(s) will be displayed as block (centered) equations.
+- **Units**: If you write something that looks like a unit (names or expressions of names) like `N/m**2` they are correctly displayed as units next to the result and whenever that variable is referenced, next to its value.
+Note that this is just showing units.
+Otherwise, units are not involved in computations.
+- **Display type**:
+    - If the option is a single dollar sign `$`, the equation will be inline and if it has more than a single step, the steps appear next to each other.
+    - If it is double dollar signs `$$`, the equation(s) will be displayed as block (centered) equations (default).
-Another option is step overrides.
-If it is a sequence of digits like `12`, then only the steps corresponding to that number will be displayed (for this case steps 1 and 2).
-The last option is matrix and array cut-off size.
-Matrices are cut off and displayed with dots in them if their sizes are grester than 10 by 10 and arrays are cut off if they have more than 10 elements.
+- **Step overrides**: If it is a sequence of digits like `12`, then only the steps corresponding to that number will be displayed (for this case steps 1 and 2).
+- **Matrix and array cut-off size**: Matrices are cut off and displayed with dots in them if their sizes are grester than this and arrays are cut off if they have more than this number.
 To override this number, the option is the letter m followed by a number like `m6`.
+Default: `m10`
-If the option starts with a hash sign like `#this is a note`, what follows will be a little note that will be displayed next to the last step.
+- **Note**: If the option starts with a hash sign like `#this is a note`, what follows will be a little note that will be displayed next to the last step.
+- **Omit**: If the option is `;` then it means omit this line in the document.
+- **Override result**: If the option starts with an equal sign like `=34` then the value after the equal sign will be written in the document as the final answer.
+- **Decimal points**: If the option starts with the letter d like `d2` then the number will specify the maximum number of digits after the decimal point.
+Default: `d3`
+- **Force vertical**: You can force the steps to go vertically (as block equations) using `|` or horizontally (as inline equations) using `-`.

 ##### Comments that begin with double hash signs